syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Worksheet.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example for moving Excel worksheets in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Worksheet%20Features/Move%20Worksheet).

 ## Highlight Worksheet Tabs

 You can highlight the worksheet tab of a particular sheet to denote its importance.
 You can set the tab color through the **TabColor** property, as given below.